Amazon FBA vs FBM: Which One Do You Need (2025 Update)?

 Cons of FBA

 On the other hand, FBA does have its disadvantages.
-First of all, Amazon charges various small fees.
+First of all, Amazon charges various small fees (more on that below).
 They are complicated and hard to understand.
 You have to cultivate a level of trust with Amazon and accept that you are getting fair prices if you want to use Amazon FBA.
 Moreover, you also must place your faith in Amazon warehouse staff and believe that they are handling your products with care.

 The biggest disadvantage to FBA comes from Amazon itself.
 It is widely known that Amazon FBA Seller Support is extremely unhelpful in times of crisis and has trouble answering simple seller inquiries.
 Not to mention, Amazon changes its policies frequently, it will sometimes limit your SKUs, or mismeasure your products and overcharge you until you bring it to their attention.
 One example of an impactful policy change was Amazon stopping deliveries during the global COVID pandemic, forcing FBA sellers to stop accepting more orders whether they wanted to or not.